Derby Museums

 Training:

-Count on our project leads to be your point of contact once in place.
-The Co-production Volunteering Programme team, Pippa and Hope, manage your overall volunteering experience and can support you with Wellness Action Plans and/or Goal Setting Plans to discuss any physical, mental health or vocational needs or goals.
+Hope, the Coproduction Volunteer Coordinator, manage your overall volunteering experience, supporting you with Wellness Action Plans and/or Goal Setting Plans to discuss any physical, mental health or vocational needs or goals.

 Location